Spitfire7001/MessageBoard/README.md

 Distributed Systems Assignment #1
 ---
 Introduction:
-The two java files "Server.java" and "Client.java" work together to form a message board service.
+The two java files "Server.java" and "Client.java" work together to form a message board service where users can create their own message boards and chat to other users on the same message boards in real time.
----

 Instructions:
 Extract zip files to a know location on your computer.
 To run the application use the following commands in your terminal where the files are stored:
 1. javac server.java